GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/Report.md

 ![](img/dueling_network.png)

 The basic DQN network is shown in the top part of the figure and the dueling DQN architecture in the bottom part.
-Instead of learning the state-action values, the dueling network seprately learns the state value function as well as the advantage function, defined as
+Instead of learning the state-action values, the dueling network separately learns the state value function as well as the advantage function, defined as

 ![](img/eq_dueling_network.png)

 where the state-action value is simply the sum of the advantage function and the state-value function.
-This architcture enables the learning of the state value function, which is independent of any action taken, allowing the network to learn if it is valuable to be in a given state, regardless of the action taken from that state.
+This architecture enables the learning of the state value function, which is independent of any action taken, allowing the network to learn if it is valuable to be in a given state, regardless of the action taken from that state.
 For the banana navigation environment, this could for example be the difference between choosing action left or right, where in some